Little Milton

 James Milton Campbell Jr. (September 7, 1934 – August 4, 2005), better known as Little Milton, was an American blues singer and guitarist, best known for his number-one R&B single "We're Gonna Make It".
 His other hits include "Baby, I Love You", "Who's Cheating Who?", and "Grits Ain't Groceries (All Around The World)".

 A native of the Mississippi Delta, Milton began his recording career in 1953 at Sun Records before relocating to St. Louis and co-founding Bobbin Records in 1958.
-It wasn't until Milton signed to Checker Records that he achieved success on the charts.
-Other labels Milton recorded for include Meteor, Stax, Glades, Golden Ear, MCA, and Malaco.
+It was not until Milton signed to Checker Records that he achieved success on the charts.
+Other labels Milton recorded for included Meteor, Stax, Glades, Golden Ear, MCA, and Malaco.
 Milton was inducted into the Blues Hall of Fame in 1988.

 Biography

-Milton was born James Milton Campbell Jr. on September 7, 1934 in Inverness, Mississippi.
-He was raised in Greenville, Mississippi by a farmer and local blues musician.
+Milton was born James Milton Campbell Jr. on September 7, 1934, in Inverness, Mississippi.
+He was raised in Greenville, Mississippi, by a farmer and local blues musician.
 By age twelve he was a street musician, chiefly influenced by T-Bone Walker and his blues and rock and roll contemporaries.
 He joined the Rhythm Aces in the early part of the 1950s, a three piece band who played throughout the Mississippi Delta area.
 One of the members was Eddie Cusic who taught Milton to play the guitar.
 In 1951, Milton recorded several sides backing pianist Willie Love for Trumpet Records.

 In 1953, while still a teenager playing in local bars, he was discovered by Ike Turner, who was a talent scout for Sam Phillips at Sun Records.
 Milton signed a contract with the label and recorded a number of singles.
 None of them broke through onto radio or sold well at record stores, so Milton left the Sun label in 1955.
 The next two years he released singles on Modern Records' subsidiary, Meteor Records.

 In 1958, Milton moved to East St. Louis and set up the St. Louis-based Bobbin Records label, which ultimately scored a distribution deal with Leonard Chess' Chess Records.
 As a record producer, Milton helped bring artists such as Albert King and Fontella Bass to fame, while experiencing his own success for the first time.
-After a number of small format and regional hits, his 1962 single, "So Mean to Me," broke onto the Billboard R&B chart, eventually peaking at #14.
+After a number of small format and regional hits, his 1962 single, "So Mean to Me," broke onto the Billboard R&B chart, eventually peaking at number 14.

 Following a short break to tour, managing other acts, and spending time recording new material, he returned to music in 1965 with a more polished sound, similar to that of B.B.
 King.
-After the ill-received "Blind Man" (R&B: #86), he released back-to-back hit singles.
+After the ill-received "Blind Man" (R&B: number 86), he released back-to-back hit singles.
 The first, "We're Gonna Make It," a blues-infused soul song, topped the R&B chart and broke through onto Top 40 radio, a format then dominated largely by white artists.
-He followed the song with #4 R&B hit "Who's Cheating Who?"
+He followed the song with number 4 R&B hit "Who's Cheating Who?"
 All three songs were featured on his album, We're Gonna Make It, released that summer.